-Here's a simple project to allow your cat to feed at anytime while keeping your dog from chowing down.
-We used to isolate our cat's food from our dog by simply placing his bowl in a high place where the cat can jump, but, a place that our dog typically could not reach.
-Of course there's a problem with this solution.
-As the cat ages, he doesn't want to jump that high anymore.
+Here is a simple project to allow your cat to feed at anytime while keeping your dog from chowing down.
+We used to isolate our cat's food from our dog by placing his bowl in a high place where the cat can jump, but, a place that our dog typically could not reach.
+There is a problem with this solution, as the cat ages, he does not want to jump that high anymore.
 So we needed a new solution to allow the cat to eat anytime he wants, but keep the dog from scarfing up the cat's food.
 Please note if your dog is as small as your cat this system is not going to work.
-Our dog is a 45 pound Labrador mix of some kind, we found him abandoned in a field when he was two months old.
+Our dog is a 60 pound Labrador mix of some kind, we found him abandoned in a field when he was two months old.

 Just an aside.
 Fat Cat.

 We like our cat, but he can be a pain.
 He will howl anytime he's hungry and he's hungry a lot!
-But you say, he must eat too much if he can eat anytime he wants, and your right.
+But you say, he must eat too much if he can eat anytime he wants, and you are correct.
 At one point he was FAT.
 We used to feed him dry food and he just got plumper and plumper.
 Our vet told us he has to lose weight or he may become diabetic.
-And he said "You don't want to have a diabetic cat on your hands, it can be a nightmare".
+And he said "You do not want to have a diabetic cat on your hands, it can be a nightmare".
 So our vet gave us an amazingly simple solution that has worked extremely well.
 Our cat has lost a lot of weight and eats whenever he wants to.
 Our vet said you only give the cat canned wet food.
-Food that's almost all meat.
-It's the Atkins diet for our cat, and it worked well.
+Food that is almost all meat.
+It is the Atkins diet for our cat, and it worked well.
 Even our vet was impressed with our cat's weight loss.

 We need to feed the cat on the floor!

-Our cat doesn't want to jump, so now his food must be on the floor.
+Our cat will not jump, so now his food must be on the floor.
 So here's what I came up with, it takes a little work and costs about $8 dollars.
 Truly a small pet project.

-We've found that we don't even have to "snap" the container closed.
+Snapping the container closed is not required in our case.
 So far our dog has left it alone.
-He sees and smells the cat food but he hasn't really tried to get to it which is great.
+He sees and smells the cat food but he has not really tried to get to it which is great.

-I was tempted to put in a second hole to make it easier to get the food in and out, but since we don't have to latch the lid, we just lift off the top and add new food.
+I was tempted to put in a second hole to make it easier to get the food in and out, but since latching the lid is not required, we just lift off the top and add new food.
 This second opening would have been in the side adjacent to the food location.
 The cut out piece of plastic would have been mounted on hinges, probably so it would open outward at the top (over design!).
 We put the cat's food in catty corner from the opening.
 This gives him room enough to fit in and eat comfortably and he can even easily turn around to walk out, without out stepping in his food!
 This is great, he used to sometimes howl in the middle of the night because he was hungry, now he can just feed himself again.

 Becoming accustomed to the feeder.